microsoft/Trieste/samples/shrubbery/README.md

       | (Group   <<= wf_term++)
       ;

-The first rewriting pass ensures that commas and semi-colons appear in the right places and that blocks and alternatives are not empty (except in a few special cases).
+The first rewriting pass (see `reader.cc`) ensures that commas and semi-colons appear in the right places and that blocks and alternatives are not empty (except in a few special cases).
 It also throws away empty groups caused by semi-colons.
 The resulting well-formedness specification now says where commas and semi-colons may appear and that alternatives and comma-separated sequences cannot be empty:

     inline const auto wf_check_parser =
         wf_parser